“City of Sails”

 - Fishing charters join one of the many Auckland Harbour fishing charters, you will be certain to catch enough Snapper for your dinner.

-- Take a Public Ferry to surrounding Islands visit and enjoy the easy walk to the top of Rangitoto Island a now dormant volcano, or drop into the trendy Waiheke Island, at Waiheke you can enjoy the excellent white sand beaches relax in a cafe or visit one of the many Waiheke Boutique Wineries; Sun, Sea, Good food and Wine a wonderful relaxing day out for all.
+- Take a Public Ferry to nearby Islands visit and enjoy the easy walk to the top of Rangitoto Island a now dormant volcano, or drop into the trendy Waiheke Island, at Waiheke you can enjoy the excellent white sand beaches relax in a cafe or visit one of the many Waiheke Boutique Wineries; Sun, Sea, Good food and Wine a wonderfully relaxing day out for all.
 For more information on the ferry sailing times and costs, check out these websites… www.fullers.co.nz or www.360discovery.co.nz

 - Enjoy the many safe swimming beaches close to Auckland city like Takapuna beach on the North Shore, Cheltenham beach in Devonport, or on the city side of the harbour visit the highly acclaimed Mission Bay, if you are more adventurous and have the time travel to the Wild West Coast to experience the rugged surf beaches such as Muriwai, Piha or Kare Kare.

-- Kare Kare Beach is where the “piano on the beach” scene in Jane Campions’ movie “Piano” was shot, our West Coast is famous for two things black sand beaches and excellent surfing along its wild coastline, there are also many well marked short walks though be aware if you choose to get in the water!
+- Kare Kare Beach is where the “piano on the beach” scene in Jane Campions’ movie “Piano” was shot, our West Coast is famous for two things black sand beaches and excellent surfing along its wild coastline, there are also many well-marked short walks though be aware if you choose to get in the water!

 - Dangerous tidal rips along this coast are legendary.
 A sensible level of caution with a high level of swimming experience is required if you plan to surf or swim outside of the patrolled areas’.